Fear, Falsehoods, and Flags: The GOP Sleight of Hand

 Biden’s lukewarm candidacy does not create fans so much as it reduces enemies.
 This spells an identity crisis for Trump, who thrives on negativity.
 Two months before the 2016 election, most Trump voters were voting more so against Clinton than they were for him.

 Aware of his ceiling of support, proportionate to his own personal repugnance, Trump has sought to incite similar bitterness towards Biden.
-He and his media adherents are frantically trying to find line of attack that will stick, and critiques of Biden’s long political record, however reasonable, are too tempered for rabble rousing.
+He and his media adherents are frantically trying to find a line of attack that will stick, and critiques of Biden’s long political record, however reasonable, are too tempered for rabble rousing.

 Hence the delusional and insultingly shameless claims that Biden, a devout Catholic and unapologetic political moderate, will turn America into a godless, socialist wasteland.